 MUSIC FILMS (and more) OF ROBERT MUGGE

-SOUVENIRS OF BUCOVINA: A Romanian Survival Guide (2013) a 119-minute film about the Bucovina region of Nothern Romania, two thousand years of mostly foreign domination, and the survival strategies of Jews, Rroma (gypsies), and everyone else.
+SOUVENIRS OF BUCOVINA: A Romanian Survival Guide (2013) a 119-minute film about the Bucovina region of Northern Romania, two thousand years of mostly foreign domination, and the survival strategies of Jews, Rroma (gypsies), and everyone else.

 ALL JAMS ON DECK (2011) a 96-minute film about blues jamming shot on the October 2010 Legendary Rhythm & Blues Cruise and featuring Johnny Winter, Elvin Bishop, Marcia Ball, Tommy Castro, Kim Wilson, Lee Oskar, Lowrider Band (formerly War), Larry McCray, Coco Montoya, Jimmy Thackery, Vasti Jackson, Commander Cody, Rev. Billy C. Wirtz, John Nemeth, Kelley Hunt, and many others.